Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Injection and recovery in a simulated PTA

 We gain some insights into these different modeling choices by inspecting the covariances directly.
 Fig.~\ref{fig:Phi} visualizes four different versions of the CW $\bm{\Phi}$ matrix corresponding to the different ORFs discussed above.
 The overall amplitude of each matrix is set by $h_0^2/(4\pi^2 f_{\rm gw}^2)$, while the relative amplitude between matrix elements is governed solely by $\Gamma^{\rm CW}_{ab}$.

-The $\bm{\Phi}$ matrix for our polarized SMBHB source, including $\psi$ and $\iota$-dependence, $\bm{\Phi}^{\rm BHB}$, is shown in panel (a).
+The $\bm{\Phi}$ matrix for our polarized SMBHB source, including $\psi$ and $\iota$-dependence, $\bm{\Phi}^{\rm BHB}$, is shown in Fig.~\ref{fig:Phi}, panel (a).
 This features strong amplitude modulations along the matrix diagonal, based on the angular sky distance between the GW source and each pulsar, with distinct correlation fingerprints on the off-diagonals.
 We note note the oscillatory $\psi$ modulations in Eq.~\eqref{eq:gamma_psi}, which suppress GW power for many pulsars alongside the sky location parameters, are highly pronounced here, since we have assumed an edge-on orientation for the binary in this particular simulation.
 We note similar features using the spike-pixel CW model of panel (b), $\bm{\Phi}^{\rm SP}$, but the lack of $\psi$-modulations results in additional power along the diagonal and off-diagonal elements in comparison to $\bm{\Phi}^{\rm BHB}$.
 We further note that $\bm{\Phi}^{\rm SP}$ is applicable to a circularly polarized CW source, and since the featured simulation is for an edge-on binary, the most general elliptically polarized CW may be viewed as a linear combination of the covariance matrices $\bm{\Phi}^{\rm SP}$ and $\bm{\Phi}^{\rm BHB}$.
 The HD-correlated model in panel (c), $\bm{\Phi}^{\rm HD}$, also includes cross-correlations, but the cross-correlations are inaccurate for many pairs, and the diagonal elements are improperly ascribed equal amplitudes based on an isotropic sky-distribution of GW power.

 Finally, the diagonal model in panel (d), $\bm{\Phi}^{\rm Diag}$, neglects cross-correlations entirely, featuring only the diagonal elements of $\bm{\Phi}^{\rm SP}$ from panel (b).

 We next analyze the idealized datasets using the four different CW models corresponding to the $\bm{\Phi}$ matrices in Figure~\ref{fig:Phi}.
 We use \texttt{enterprise} to construct the likelihood and adopt uniform priors on six parameters,